 There has been a significant increase in the number of calls to the surgery.
-This has been compounded by the fact we had to remove the facility to book appointments online and because we do not want patients to walk into the surgery to book.
+This has been compounded by the fact we had to remove the facility to book appointments online and also requested patients telephoned to book an appointment and not to book at the reception desk.
 Below we will try to explain some of the reasons:

 No Walk-in patients: Patients who attend the surgery are often feeling unwell or may have symptoms of Coronavirus.
 All patients need to be triaged before attending the surgery.
 This enables us to help reduce the spread of Coronavirus and also take any necessary precautions.

 Online booking reactivated: Initially, it was necessary to switch off the online booking facility.
 However, we recognise that this is now putting extra pressure on the telephone lines, so we have recently reactivated pre-booking of TELEPHONE appointments online.

 Waiting time: The reception team are answering your calls as quickly as possible.
 The past few months have been a challenge with staff members absent due to shielding or isolating.
 Our remaining staff have been excellent in covering wherever possible.

 Longer call time: Each call is taking slightly longer to process, due to the receptionist needing to ask more questions regarding coronavirus before booking an appointment.